A Probabilistic Framework for Lifelong Test-Time Adaptation

 \subsection{Parameter Restoration}

-\textbf{Stochastic Restoration} \\ In the lifelong TTA setting, in order to reduce the error accumulation over the long term in self-training and handle catastrophic forgetting, \cite{wang2022continual} proposed stochastic restoration of weights by additionally updating the parameters.
-Let $\theta^f$ denote the flattened parameter $\theta$ of the student model and $D$ be the dimension of $\theta^f$.
+\textbf{Stochastic Restoration}\\ In lifelong TTA, in order to reduce the error accumulation over the long term in self-training and handle catastrophic forgetting, \cite{wang2022continual} proposed stochastic restoration of weights by additionally updating the parameters.
+Let $\theta^f$ denote the flattened parameter $\theta$ of the student model, and $D$ be the dimension of $\theta^f$.
 After the gradient update at time step $t$, stochastic restore further updates the parameters:

-Here, $\odot$ is element-wise multiplication and $\rho$ is stochastic restore probability. $\mv$ is mask to determine which parameters within $\theta^f_{t+1}$ to restore to original source weight $\theta^f_0$. \\ \textbf{Fisher Information Based Restoration} \\ To improve upon stochastic restoration, we propose a data-driven parameter restoration.
-For this, we use the Fisher Information Matrix (FIM), $F$, of the student model parameterized by $\theta$.
-For a given time step $t$ with unlabeled test inputs batch $\mathcal{B}=\{ \mathbf{\bar{x}}_m\}_{m=t|\mathcal{B}|}^{(t+1)|\mathcal{B}|}$, we consider the following diagonal approximation of FIM:
+Here, $\odot$ is element-wise multiplication, and $\rho$ is stochastic restore probability. $\mv$ is mask to determine which parameters within $\theta^f_{t+1}$ to restore to original source weight $\theta^f_0$. \\ \textbf{Fisher Information Based Restoration}\\ To improve upon stochastic restoration, we propose a data-driven parameter restoration.
+Fisher Information Matrix (FIM) is widely used as a metric of parameter importance for a given data \cite{kirkpatrick2017overcoming}.
+Thus, we use FIM, $F$, of the student model parameterized by $\theta$ as a measure of the importance of the parameters.